 Every Canadian province and territory recognizes that passing the GED® Test proves you have the knowledge and skills of a high school graduate.
 The GED® Test is a five-part, multiple choice and essay exam that tests your knowledge and skills in Language Arts Writing, Language Arts Reading, Social Studies, Science and Mathematics.
 The focus is not how well you remember specific facts, but on your ability to use given information to evaluate, synthesize and draw conclusions.

 The GED® Test is delivered in a computer-based format, which means you can practice on your own computer.
 You will take the test at one of Saskatchewan Polytechnic’s GED® testing centres in Moose Jaw, Prince Albert, Regina or Saskatoon.
-The test fee is $35 (subject to change), or $7 for each module.
+The test fee is $35 USD (subject to change), or $7 USD for each module.